What the phrase really means

 - Sterile, wide-mouth collection cup

-- Ovulation predictor tests (LH strips or digital)
+- Ovulation predictor tests, either LH strips or digital tests

 At-home steps most people follow

-- Collect semen in the sterile cup (no condoms, no saliva).
+- Collect semen in the sterile cup without condoms or saliva.

-- Let it stand at room temperature for 10–15 minutes to liquefy.
+- Let it stand at room temperature for 10 to 15 minutes so it can liquefy.

 - Draw it up slowly and tap out air bubbles.

 - Lie comfortably with hips slightly elevated.
-Place the syringe tip just inside the vagina and angle towards the cervix about 3–5 cm.
+Place the syringe tip just inside the vagina and angle towards the cervix.

-- Press the plunger gently and rest for 15–20 minutes.
+- Press the plunger gently and rest for 15 to 20 minutes afterwards.

 Stop if anything feels painful or uncertain and contact a clinician.